A female sitting at the end of a bizarre garden on a spiral landscape. All items in the scene are 3D

 • Able to commit to some individual sessions with me to prepare for joining the group.

-• Willing and able to attend regularly and respect the confidentiality of the group.
+• Able to respect the confidentiality of the group.

 If you would like to explore joining a dream-sharing group, we will meet for an initial consultation.
 This is an opportunity for you to: